Skip to content

 Frequently Asked Questions

 • Yes we do.
-It’s 5,000 leaflets per postcode.
+Our minimum number for shared door to door distribution campaigns is 5,000 leaflets per postcode.
 If you have less than 5,000, you will be charged for 5,000 anyway – it’s the minimum job rate.
 We can print 5,000 leaflets from around £90.